Persona 5 Strikers: Plot

 After infiltrating an abandoned Jail in Okinawa and learning of the origins of EMMA's Jail-creating powers, the Thieves are branded as terrorists by Owada and Konoe, who both call for their arrest.
 To stop the Phantom Thieves, Konoe has EMMA turn Zenkichi's estranged daughter, Akane Hasegawa, into a Monarch and has Zenkichi arrested for treason due to his deal with the Thieves.
-Joker and the Thieves infiltrate Akane's Kyoto Jail but are captured by her Shadow.
-Futaba manages to escape and brings Zenkichi—who was freed with the help of Sae Niijima—into the Jail.
+Joker and the Thieves infiltrate Akane's Kyoto Jail, but are captured by her Shadow.
+Futaba manages to escape and brings Zenkichi — who was freed with the help of Sae Niijima — into the Jail.

 Upon seeing his daughter's hatred and resentment towards him as a result of his being unable to bring Owada to justice, Zenkichi succumbs to an emotional breakdown and eventually awakens his own Persona, Valjean.
 Now a member of the Phantom Thieves, Zenkichi helps the group change Akane's heart, saving her from Konoe.
-After Zenkichi reconciles with his daughter, The Thieves then request help from Ichinose to gain more information about EMMA and Madicce, eventually allowing them to enter Konoe's Jail in Osaka.
+After Zenkichi reconciles with his daughter, the Thieves then request help from Ichinose to gain more information about EMMA and Madicce, eventually allowing them to enter Konoe's Jail in Osaka.
 After successfully changing Konoe's heart, the EMMA app is shut down, and Madicce is disbanded following his arrest.

 However, the EMMA app inadvertently restarts on its own, causing a massive blackout throughout Tokyo and creating a gigantic new Jail in Yokohama.
-Upon entering the jail, they encounter Ichinose, who explains that people's addiction and dependency on EMMA caused the AI to gain self-awareness.
-It intends to become a god and guide humanity by enslaving them.
-As the Phantom Thieves are hindrances, EMMA enlists Ichinose's help in disposing of them.
+Upon entering the Jail, the Thieves encounter Ichinose, who explains that people's addiction and dependency on EMMA caused the AI to gain self-awareness.
+It intends to become a god and guide humanity by enslaving them; EMMA had enlisted Ichinose's help in disposing of the Phantom Thieves.
 Claiming she does not have a heart due to her inability to process and express emotions as most people do, Ichinose explains that EMMA was designed to research the human spirit and find humanity's one true desire.